rmarji/AI-Principles-Book/content/chapters/chapter-3.md

 **Agent Orchestration and Collaboration**

 Individual agents will give way to agent teams that collaborate on complex tasks.
-A research agent might hand off to an analysis agent, which feeds a communication agent, which coordinates with a scheduling agent—all working together on a single workflow.
+A research agent might hand off to an analysis agent, which feeds a communication agent, which coordinates with a scheduling agent-all working together on a single workflow.
 Understanding how to design and manage these multi-agent systems will become a core leadership competency.

 **Continuous Learning and Personalization**

 Future agents will learn more deeply from your feedback and usage patterns, becoming increasingly personalized over time.
 Your research agent will learn your information preferences.
 Your communication agent will master your voice so thoroughly that distinguishing its drafts from your writing becomes impossible.
-This personalization will make agents increasingly valuable—but also increasingly difficult to replace, creating new considerations around agent lock-in and portability.
+This personalization will make agents increasingly valuable-but also increasingly difficult to replace, creating new considerations around agent lock-in and portability.

 **Preparing for This Future**